 Options Beyond Rehab

-Mutual aid meetings have earned their place in everyone's recovery.
+AA, NA, and the big book groups have millions of followers and attendees, and have been very successful over the years.
 But at the early stages, it's important to get safe and comfortable professional help to detox.

 Requesting a referral to your local CAT (Community Addictions Team) from your GP normally means being assigned to a local keyworker who will help you keep track of intake, effects it has, etc, but obtaining short-term rehab help via public healthcare, is unlikely.

 Eligibility for short term detox is slim, and is usually restricted to only a handful of cases.

 More often, where a genuine need for short term detox exists, it's more common to see loved ones and family pulling funds together to help someone get help.

 Step 4 - Get Independent Reviews